JinhiA/JinhiA.github.io/README.md

 ### Motivation

-This is the beginning creation of my personal website that will be used to plan, organize, and showcase a collection of successfully completed projects that will illustrate my skills and abilities to potential career opportunites.
+This is the beginning creation of my personal website that will be used to plan, organize, and showcase a collection of successfully completed projects that will illustrate my skills and abilities to potential career opportunities.

 ### Installation